Favourited 1056 times

 I also have house-plants everywhere, another passion of mine, which need regular watering.

-ANIMALS/PETS - There are two cats living in the house and a dog all very friendly, they pretty much own the place downstairs though not the upstairs, they are not allowed there, so your rooms are animal free zones.
+ANIMALS/PETS - There are dogs living in the house downstairs though not the upstairs, they are not allowed there, so your rooms are animal free zones.
 Even so it is probably not the best place to come if you are allergic to animal hair or have a dust allergy.
-Feeding all the animals is part of the daily routine here the dog and one of the cats need medication with their food too, you need to like animals not just tolerate them and also be prepared to get dirty.
+Feeding all the animals is part of the daily routine here you need to like animals not just tolerate them and also be prepared to get dirty.

 IF YOU ARE A COUPLE YOU WILL NOT NECESSARILY WORK TOGETHER THOUGH YOUR TIME OFF WILL BE TOGETHER.

-MEALTIMES - We eat breakfast and lunch together but you will be expected to prepare breakfast for yourselves basic food is provided for this, tea, coffee, breakfast cereals, toast and marmalade I will make a cooked main meal for lunch time after you finish work which we eat together outside if the weather is good most of the time we are lucky.
+MEALTIMES - We eat breakfast and lunch together but you will be expected to prepare breakfast for yourselves basic food is provided for this, tea, coffee, breakfast cereals, eggs, toast and marmalade I will make a cooked main meal for lunch time after you finish work which we eat together outside if the weather is good, most of the time we are lucky.
 The second meal of the day in the evening will be a light meal that you will prepare for yourself like a sandwich.
-Normally in England we have our light meal at lunchtime but I have changed this around so that when you have finished working and are hungry you have your cooked meal at lunchtime and a lighter snacky meal in the evening.
-You have your own kitchen and fridge to do this.
+Normally in England we have our light meal at lunchtime but I have changed this around so that when you have finished your morning's work and are hungry I have a cooked meal ready for you.

 SPECIAL DIETS AND ALLERGIES - I find it too difficult with shopping and cooking to cater for special dietary needs so unless you shop and cook for yourself if you have special requirements I am unable to take you.
 I do take vegetarians but have a limited repertoire of recipes I cook so you may have to do some of your own cooking when I draw a blank.